 I vividly remember walking into my first college classroom almost 30 years ago.
 I was nervous and excited at the same time.
 Was I the professor or an impostor?
 What would I say for 50 minutes, 3 times a week, for 16 weeks?
 Well, I found out I could easily talk that long.
 It enjoyed having a captive audience forced to as least pretend to listen to me.

 For thirty years I tried to combine enthusiasm with command of my subject.
-I did some lecturing, as it is hard to generate discussion without there being something in a student’s mind, but I didn’t see my students as empty receptacles to be filled.
-Instead I tried to pull from what was already inside them, employing a more Socratic method.
-I didn’t learn from all of my nearly 10,000 students, but I did learn from many of them and for that fills me with gratitude.
+I did some lecturing, as it is hard to generate discussion without there being something in a student’s mind, but I didn’t see my students as empty receptacles.
+Instead I tried to pull from what was already inside them, employing a Socratic method.
+I didn’t learn from all of my nearly 10,000 students, but I did learn from many of them and that fills me with gratitude.